It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 On January 17, 1966, around 10:30 am, a Spanish shrimp catcher saw an irregularly shaped white package fall from the sky... and float quietly towards the Alboran Sea.
 There was something hanging underneath him, though he couldn't make out what it was.
 And then the package just disappeared in the waves.

-At the same time, residents of the nearby fishing village of Palomares also looked up at the sky and saw a very different scene - two giant fireballs that were hurtling straight at them.
-A few seconds later, the sleepy village idyll was shattered.
-Buildings shook.
-The shards cut the ground.
-Parts of human bodies scattered around.
+At the same time, residents of the nearby fishing village of Palomares also looked up at the sky and saw a completely different scene - two giant fireballs rushing straight towards them.
+Within seconds, the sleepy rural idyll was shattered.
+The buildings shook.
+The fragments cut the ground.
+Parts of human bodies were scattered around.

-A few weeks later, Philip Meyers received a message via a teleprinter, a fax-like device that sent and received primitive emails.
-At the time, he worked as a bomb disposal officer at the Naval Air Station Sigonella in eastern Sicily.
+A few weeks later, Philip Meyers received a message through a teleprinter, a fax-like device that sent and received primitive emails.
+At the time, he was working as a bomb disposal officer at the Sigonella naval air base in eastern Sicily.

 Meyers was informed that there was a top-secret emergency in Spain and that he should be there within a few days.

-However, the mission was not as secret as the military had hoped.
-“The fact that I was called was no longer a surprise,” says Meyers.
+However, the mission turned out to be not as secret as the military had hoped.
+“The fact that I was called was no longer a surprise,” Meyers says.
 The entire public already knew what was happening.
-When he attended a dinner party that evening and announced his secret journey, he found himself in an awkward position.
+When he attended a dinner party that evening and announced his secret journey, he found himself in an awkward situation.

-“I was embarrassed,” Meyers says.
-“The trip was supposed to be secret, but my friends told me why I was called.”
+“I was confused,” Meyers says.
+“The business trip was supposed to be secret, but my friends told me why I was called.”

-For weeks now, newspapers around the world have been reporting a horrific accident - two US military aircraft collided mid-air, scattering four B28 thermonuclear bombs over Palomares.
+For weeks, newspapers around the world had been reporting on the horrific accident - two US military planes collided in mid-air, scattering four B28 thermonuclear bombs across Palomares.

 On the subject: More than 40 countries of the world are asking Russia to leave the territory of the Zaporizhzhya NPP: the plant is on the verge of disaster